latam-polmeth/Meeting2019/README.md

 ## Register

 Registration for the event is now open.
-To register, go to <https://www.cambridge.org/core/membership/spm/conferences/latin-american-polmeth>. **The deadline for registrations is August 22, 2018**.
+To register, go to <https://www.cambridge.org/core/membership/spm/conferences/latin-american-polmeth>. **The NEW deadline for registrations is August 31, 2018**.

 - You will be required to create an account with Cambridge Core before proceeding with registration.